cmontemuino/mlcoalsim-v2/README.md

 # build/mlcoalsimX  examples/example00/Example1locus_1pop_mhit0_rec100.txt build/Example1locus_1pop_mhit0_rec100.out
 ```

-In the case of the `example10`, which uses a "prior" file, then you'll need to switch the directory first.
+In the case of the `example01` and `example10`, where a "prior" file is being used, you need to switch the directory first.
 For example:

 ```shell script